 Morning swims start at 6 a.m. and they end at 7:30 a.m.
 I wake up at 5:30 a.m. and eat a pack of gummies or a chocolate chip chewy bar (both 19 grams of carbs) on the way to the pool.
-This helps spike my BG a bit before practice starts so I don’t drop during warm up/the rest of practice.
-Other foods that have also worked for me are bananas, 2 of the Belvita breakfast wafers, or the special K breakfast crisps.
+This helps spike my blood glucose (BG) a bit before practice starts so I don’t drop during warm up/the rest of practice.
+Other foods that have also worked for me are bananas, two of the Belvita breakfast wafers, or the special K breakfast crisps.

 Practice starts at 2 p.m. or 4 p.m., depending on the day.
-The most important thing for me is making sure I don’t have any active insulin in my body within 3 hours of practice.
+The most important thing for me is making sure I don’t have any active insulin in my body within three hours of practice.
 This means I don’t bolus starting at 11 a.m. or 1 p.m.
-About 25-30 minutes before practice starts, I eat half of a PB&J (1 piece of bread folded over) on whole wheat bread.
-This gives me some fast acting carbs via the jelly which raises my BG before warm up (just like the morning practice scenario), and the PB/wheat bread keeps me full during the 2.5 hour practice and helps keep my BG stable during the aerobic workout.
+About 25-30 minutes before practice starts, I eat half of a PB&J (one piece of bread folded over) on whole wheat bread.
+This gives me some fast acting carbs via the jelly which raises my BG before warm up (just like the morning practice scenario), and the PB/wheat bread keeps me full during the two hours and a half practice and helps keep my BG stable during the aerobic workout.
 I usually get out of the water after warm up and check to make sure I’m doing okay in the BG department.
-If I’m low or dropping, I’ll eat a glucose tab or 2 (or more if I’m pretty low).
+If I’m low or dropping, I’ll eat a glucose tab or two (or more if I’m pretty low).

 Other snacks that I like to eat in addition to the PB&J, if my BG is lower at the 25-30 minute mark before practice, are gold fish, pretzels, a little Nutella, a chocolate rice cake or mini cheddar rice cakes.

-I eat a normal meal 2 hours before warm-up starts and give a normal dose of insulin.
+I eat a normal meal two hours before warm-up starts and give a normal dose of insulin.
 When I get to warm ups I check before warm up and treat if I’m low.

-If I’m high I do one of 2 things:
+If I’m high I do one of two things:

 2) If I’m 210 or above I will give a full correction even, if I still have active insulin from my meal.
 Then I warm up, which takes about 30 min, then I test again and treat if I’m low.
 If I’m still high, (200 or above) I will give a single unit of insulin and check every 10-15 minutes for the rest of the meet.